hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 ## Preparing Project Skeleton

-Open your browser and navigate to [Micronaut Launch](https://micronaut.io/launch), follow [Generating Project Skeleton](./gen) guide and generate a new project skeleton.
+Follow [Generating Project Skeleton](./gen) guide and generate a new project skeleton.

+### Generating Project

-Fill the following fields in the [Micronaut Launch](https://micronaut.io/launch) page, leave other as it is.
+Open your browser and navigate to [Micronaut Launch](https://micronaut.io/launch), fill the following fields in the [Micronaut Launch](https://micronaut.io/launch) page, leave other as it is.

 * Java version:  **17**
 * Language: **Java**